 Goal-oriented

-It’s down to managers to help their teams move metrics in the right direction.
-When you’re operating away from the office, you’ll need to learn innovative ways to motivate the team toward those goals.
+When you’re operating away from the office, you’ll need to learn innovative ways to motivate the team toward business goals.

-For example, you could use gamification apps, like Gamifier, to create challenges.
+For example, managers could use gamification apps like Gamifier to create challenges.
 Employees don’t need to be in one place to watch their progress; it all happens remotely.

-In addition to business goals, remote team managers should also consider their team members’ individual goals.
-For example, if one team member indicates they’d like to be a manager, you can create a roadmap toward their goals and gradually give them more responsibilities.
+In addition to business goals, remote team managers should consider their team members’ individual goals.
+For example, if one team member indicates they’d like to be a manager, their manager could create a roadmap toward their goals and gradually give them more responsibilities.

 Organized

-As a remote team manager, you may be overseeing staff in multiple time zones with different working habits and various needs.
-You’ll need a good organizational system to keep on top of projects, especially when you can’t hop across the hall to check in.
+A remote team manager may be overseeing staff in multiple time zones with different working habits and various needs.
+They’ll need a good organizational system to keep on top of projects, especially when they can’t hop across the hall to check in.

 Technology can help keep remote managers on track.
 Learn more about Pipedrive’s team CRM.